lakshminarasimmanv/GoSalesForecasting/README.md

-# Using Machine Learning for Sales Forecasting using Go
+# Sales Forecasting using Go

 The above code is a simple implementation of a neural network using Go.